 Conclusion on Echinacea Benefits Against Cold and Flu

 Whether you are trying to boost your immune system or fight an infection, echinacea is a good starting ground.
 It’s an excellent alternative to drugs developed in the laboratory.
-There are many success stories and research trials that exhibit echinacea benefits when taken to combat colds and the flu.
+There are many success stories and research trials that show echinacea benefits.
+Specifically, when taken to combat colds and the flu.
 This herbal remedy has also worked for me.

 Whenever I get the first sign of a sinus infection or cold I always grab my bottle of echinacea.
 Typically, a scratchy or sore throat is the first system I get.

-When taking this herbal remedy immediately after feeling a bit under the weather, my cold symptoms are always mild.
-And, I find myself in a lot less pain compared to others that end up with a full blown cold.
-When you feel a cold coming on try it out.
+When I take echinacea right away, my cold symptoms are always mild.
+And, I’m a lot less pain compared to others that end up with a full blown cold.
+When you feel a cold coming on, try it out.
 It is much better to take echinacea than to go for the DayQuil after the cold sets in.